jessicarush/react-notes/components.md

   );
 ```

-The benefit of using an opening and closing tag is you can next any additional content between those tags and have them render inside that component.
+The benefit of using an opening and closing tag is you can nest any additional content between those tags and have them render inside that component.
 For example:

 ```JavaScript
 render() {